 He is an experienced brass tutor, teaching both individually and at group level in a number of educational institutions.

-As a jazz educator, he has worked with Nick Malcolm, Andy Tweed (jazz tutors at Wells Cathedral School/Birmingham Conservatoire), Tom Green and Lewis Riley, and is a founder member of South Devon Youth Jazz.
+As a jazz educator, he has worked with Mark Bassey (Guildhall School of Music and Drama, Trinity Laban Conservatoire), British Jazz Award-winning Karen Sharp, Andy Tweed (jazz tutor at Wells Cathedral School/Birmingham Conservatoire), Ed Leaker & Nick Malcolm (Wells Cathedral School Jazz Department), Jon Stokes, Tom Green, Mark Whitlam, Andy Hague, Mark Whitlam and Lewis Riley, and is a founder member of South Devon Youth Jazz.

 Check out the Media page for some video and audio examples of the above!